VisionLaw: Inferring Interpretable Intrinsic Dynamics from Visual Observations via Bilevel Optimization: Experiments

 \subsubsection{Real-world Dataset.}

-We conducted experiments on a real-world dataset and compared our method with Spring-Gaus~\cite{Spring-Gaus} and NeuMA~\cite{NeuMA}.
-The visual results and PSNR metrics are presented in Fig.~\ref{fig:real world}.
-Spring-Gaus models elastic deformation using a spring–mass system.
-While effective for simulating simple linear behaviors, it struggles to capture the complex nonlinear elasticity often present in real deformable objects.
-As a result, it predictions deviate significantly from ground-truth observations.
-NeuMA uses neural networks to approximate nonlinear dynamics and can represent a wide range of material behaviors.
-However, it is sensitive to observation noise and limited data, and the lack of explicit physical constraints result in physically implausible predictions.
-These shortcomings hinder NeuMA's ability to reproduce the subtle deformations observed in real-world objects.
-In contrast, {\em VisionLaw} integrates a broad range of physical priors through LLMs, providing a stronger inductive bias toward physically plausible dynamics.
-This enhances both generalization and learning stability.
-As shown in Figure 4, {\em VisionLaw} generates results that are more consistent with real observations, both visually and quantitatively.
+We evaluated our method on a real-world dataset against Spring-Gaus~\cite{Spring-Gaus} and NeuMA~\cite{NeuMA}, with visual results and PSNR metrics shown in Fig.~\ref{fig:real world}(a).
+Spring-Gaus models elastic deformation using a spring–mass system, which works well for simple linear behaviors, but fails to capture the complex nonlinear elasticity of real deformable objects.
+Consequently, its predictions deviate markedly from the ground-truth observations.
+NeuMA employs neural networks to approximate nonlinear dynamics and capture diverse material behaviors.
+However, it is sensitive to observation noise and lacks explicit physical constraints, which limits its ability to reproduce the subtle deformations of real-world objects.
+In contrast, {\em VisionLaw} integrates a broad range of physical priors through LLMs, providing a strong inductive bias toward physically plausible dynamics.
+This improves both generalization and learning stability.
+As shown in Fig.~\ref{fig:real world} (a), {\em VisionLaw} generates results that are more consistent with real observations, both visually and quantitatively.
 These results demonstrate that {\em VisionLaw} can accurately capture the intrinsic dynamics of deformable objects and highlight its practical effectiveness in real-world scenarios.
+Meanwhile, Fig.~\ref{fig:real world} (b) illustrates the inferred intrinsic dynamics in the Bun scenario, expressed in the form of Python code.
+This form offers strong interpretability, allowing humans to intuitively grasp the physical meaning underlying the formulas, thereby facilitating scientific discovery.
+Moreover, symbolic expressions provide an implicit regularization effect, which helps prevent overfitting.